WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - Easy to setup and use!
 - Takes 10 minutes to setup!

-My DNS is compatible with other services such as Scarlet, Feather and any other enterprise signing app, More info [here](#scarlet-feather-and-other-sideloaders)
+The DNS is compatible with other services such as Scarlet, Feather and any other enterprise signing app, More info [here](#scarlet-feather-and-other-sideloaders)

 Without further ado, welcome to my Ultimate Sideloading Guide, if you have any issues, requests or ideas please make an issue here on GitHub.

 ## Scarlet, Feather and other sideloaders
-My DNS is compatible with all services as long as they rely on enterprise certificates to install.
+The DNS is compatible with all services as long as they rely on enterprise certificates to install.

 Feather is also available to download and the steps should be similar as ESign's

-Follow Part 1 of my main guide to install the DNS blocker for these services.
+Follow Part 1 and 2 of my guide to install the DNS blocker for these services.

 You do not need to follow Part 3, 4 and 5 as these install ESign itself.